patricio-gutierrez/my-notes/unix-linux/linux.md

   - o \- other = everyone in the system.
 - Access Control List (ACL) provides an additional, more flexible permission mechanism for file systems.
 - ACL allows you to give permissions for any user or group to any disc resource.
+- **Evniroment Variables** are a set of defined rules and values to build an environment.

 ## Network Commands